kornislaw/dominik.piekarczyk.info/content/2020-10-23_aws_static_hosting_with_your_domain.md

 My domain for the static website
 ================================

+(NOTE: I found [an article](https://medium.com/@matthewmanuel/hosting-a-https-static-website-on-amazon-s3-w-cloudfront-and-route-53-f347a16b6a91) which seems to describe the whole solution perfectly well.
+I'm not going to reinvent the wheel, below are my extra notes for things I had issues with.)

 As I am preparing myself to an Software Architect Associate exam, I've decided to undust this blog and make a few improvements.

 The first one is linking it to an own domain.
 Today I've bought `piekarczyk.info`, still available, apparently my last name is not that popular - good for me :)